chenyiyun573/20240706_LearningMacOSApp/README.md

 20240706-0312-PT
 I tried to code a button to take screenshots, code by GPT4, but the following errors happened: 'CGWindowListCreateImage' was deprecated in macOS 14.0: This API is deprecated.
 Please use ScreenCaptureKit's captureScreenshot APIs instead.; so it prints Failed to capture screenshot.
 This version of code is 1.0.2.

+20240706-1152-PT
+I tried too many times using code from GPT, they all contains errors.
+I plan to use some opensource project on Github to try the function to take screenshots.